doio/yangfeicheung-Shadowsocks-X/README.md

 ## Features

+- Supports High Availability Mode, app could automatically choose the best server for you.
 - Supports Socks5.
 - Supports Ping Servers Service.
 - Supports Http Proxy(polipo),it's integrated into this app,you don't have to install anything,no command line needed.